gajus/moa/README.md

 MOA is not [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping), because it does not work with collections.

-In general, MOA is for updating/inserting data, rather than retrieving existing data sets.
-Therefore, MOA does not implement elaborate finders, filters or methods for querying data.
+MOA is designed to handle [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations.
+MOA does not implement elaborate finders, filters or methods for querying data.
 However, these libraries do:

 * [PHP ActiveRecord](https://github.com/jpfuentes2/php-activerecord)
 * [Paris](https://github.com/j4mie/paris)